 In the UK Ricardo Rail offers a full service range from five main offices as well as from their technology and engineering centres in Shoreham and Leamington Spa.

 Key clients include the infrastructure manager, Network Rail, administrative bodies such as the Department for Transport, the Rail Safety Standards Board and the national safety regulator, the Office of Rail and Road.
 Its teams also support a wide range of operators, rolling stock manufacturers and technology suppliers.

 Swiss national operator SBB transports over 1.25 million passengers and 205,000 tonnes of freight each day.
 SBB operates the core domestic inter-city network in Switzerland and international high-speed services to neighbouring countries in conjunction with other national operators.
 Freight operator SBB International operates between northern and southern Europe using its own locos and crews.
 The company has over 32,300 employees and is currently focusing on its SBB 2020 strategy, designed to meet the needs of the modern passenger in the light of changing mobility demands.

 Siemens Mobility has more than 2,500 employees in the UK alone.
-Last year it was awarded the contract to build 94 new Deep Tube trains for London Underground’s Piccadilly Line, alongside which it is to set up a new manufacturing facility at Goole in East Yorkshire.
-The company has also submitted a bid for the HS2 rolling stock contract.
+In addition to their involvement in the Deep Tube programme for London Underground, the company has submitted a bid for the HS2 rolling stock contract.